-The groups will feedback using post-it notes to produce a SWOT chart.
+The groups will feedback using sticky notes to produce a SWOT (Strengths, Weaknesses, Opportunities, Threats) chart.
 Each organisation needs its own SWOT chart.
 If you are working with one organisation and different teams, you will need one SWOT chart.
 If there are participants from two or more organisations, each organisation will need its own SWOT chart.
 Read through the Process notes before the session so you can lead the exercise confidently.

-Start by reading through the Facilitator's notes on the Introduction to the Keeping Children Safe Standards (p66), if you have not already presented this, to help you prepare for this session.
-Present the Keeping Children Safe Standards to the group.
+Start by reading through the Facilitator's notes on the Introduction to the Keeping Children Safe Standards (p58), if you have not already presented this, to help you prepare for this session.
+Present the KCS Standards to the group.